lyndondrake/oxford-oath/oxford-oath.md

 I will align my work with worthy motivations and objects of attention.

-I will develop my work to advance the common good and foster the natural world.
+I will develop my work to advance the common good of humanity and the natural world.

 ### Responsibility

-I will embed honesty in my work and in how I describe it.
+I will embed appropriate truthfulness in my work and demonstrate honesty in how I describe my work.

 I will build with restraint and towards conditions that support justice, peace, and human dignity.